 Human Resource Management

 The objective of MBA Human Resource Management Subject is to provide fundamental understanding of Human Resource Management value chain.
-The subject aims at helping students understand, appreciate and analyse workforce at managerial and non- managerial levels.
+The subject aims at helping students understand, appreciate and analyze workforce at managerial and non- managerial levels.
 The Subject also intends to ensure that they develop sound knowledge and critical awareness of issues of theoretical and practical relevance.

 This Module covers Human resource planning and job analysis, Recruitment: Employee Testing & Selection, Placement, Induction, Internal mobility & separation, and Establishing HR information system (HRMIS/HRIS)

 Establishing Performance Management & Performance Appraisal System, managing Careers, Compensation & Reward management, and Human Resource Accounting and Audits.

 This Module deals with Training & Development-concepts and Need, Socializing, Orienting, and Developing Employees, Methods of Effective Training, Participative management employee empowerment, Work life balance, and building emotional bondage.

 This Module covers - Understanding Industrial and Employees relation, Industrial Relation & it’s changing paradigms, Stake holders of employee relation, industrial Relation their changing roles, understanding collective Bargaining, Conflict/Dispute resolution, negotiations, settlement & Award, Positive employee relations, Future issues & trends in industrial & employee relation.